jasminej90/dandp3-wrangle-openStreetMap-data/report.md

 	return name
  ```
+ Using the above update function, I updated all the bad street names either by mapping them to better written names, capitalizing the first letters, or attaching street keyword at the end.

 ## 3. Data Cleaning
 In this section, `data.py` file is used to convert XML map file to CSV files.
 Parsing, cleaning, and shaping the XML OSM data into python dictionaries using a specificed schema is also occuring while converting the data format.
 Then, the clean dataset is imported into an SQL database using `database.py` file.